GhostNaN/ReVidia-Audio-Visualizer/README.md

 install.bat
 ```
 #### Once Started:
-- It might take a couple a minutes, wait until it says "Done"
+- It might take a couple of minutes, wait until it says "Done"
 - Then use the desktop shorcut created to enjoy! 🎉
 #### Note: Run the installer again if you move the file at all

 ## Important Notes:
 #### This program ONLY accepts input(mics) audio streams for now

-If you are on **Linux** and want use your speakers audio I recommend using jack like in this guide:
+If you are on **Linux** and want to use your speakers audio I recommend using jack like in this guide:
 - https://forum.manjaro.org/t/how-to-replace-pulseaudio-with-jack-jack-and-pulseaudio-together-as-friend/2086
 - Or by using some other form of loopback software for now